NIH-Sponsored Track Associate Program Director William A. Faubion, M.D.

-If you are interested in a career with an even greater emphasis on medical research, a three-and-a-half-year track is offered.
-The National Institutes of Health (NIH) program prepares fellows for independent investigation careers in academic gastroenterology.
-Through an ongoing program with Mayo Clinic Rochester, the NIH funds two-year projects in clinical and bench research.
+If you are interested in a career with an even greater emphasis on medical research, a 3 1/2-year track is offered.
+The National Institutes of Health (NIH)-Sponsored Track prepares fellows for independent investigation careers in academic gastroenterology.
+Through the ongoing Digestive Diseases, Multidisciplinary Training grant at Mayo Clinic in Rochester, Minn., the NIH funds two-year projects in clinical and bench research.

-This program, therefore, combines 24 months of dedicated research experience with 18 months of clinical training.
-Within this program, you may participate in patient-oriented research projects and obtain a clinical research master's degree or perform disease-oriented, laboratory-based investigation.
-Opportunities exist to work with faculty investigators from the Division of Gastroenterology and Hepatology or in other areas of Mayo Clinic.
+This track, therefore, combines 24 months of dedicated research experience with 18 months of clinical training.
+Within this track, you may participate in patient-oriented research projects and obtain a clinical research master's degree or perform disease-oriented, laboratory-based investigation.
+Opportunities exist to work with faculty investigators from the Division of Gastroenterology and Hepatology or from other areas of Mayo Clinic.

 |Miscellaneous GI testing

-The primary objective of this research track is to better prepare fellows to function as independent research investigators.
-Since the awarding of the initial training grant in enteric sciences to Mayo in 1966, the objective of this program has been to provide in-depth research training to qualified individuals to prepare them for independent academic careers.
+The primary objective of this NIH-Sponsored Track is to better prepare fellows to function as independent research investigators.
+Since the awarding of the initial training grant in enteric sciences to Mayo Clinic in 1966, the objective of this track has been to provide in-depth research training to qualified individuals to prepare them for independent academic careers.

-- Nearly 65 percent of individuals who completed training in this program in the past 10 years hold full-time faculty positions at universities or medical schools.
+- Nearly 75 percent of individuals who completed training in this track in the past 10 years hold full-time faculty positions at universities or medical schools.

 - Many of these individuals have gone on to achieve prominence in academic gastroenterology, as evidenced by memberships on national or international committees, election to prestigious societies, and positions as directors of academic divisions or departments.